How Do You Make Peace With The Idea of Dying

 This is why we have to learn to transform our attachment into Appreciative Joy, so we can appreciate the things that are dear to us and not cling to them.
 Appreciative Joy is the highest state of love, because it just recognises that, “this is not mine but I can deeply appreciate it and deeply love it in the knowledge that it’s not to be clung to,” whereas the attachment to it as ‘mine’ smothers that higher aspect of love and shrinks it.

 So part of our awakening is to transform our understanding and experience of love – from the love of, “that which is mine” to the love of, “all things for what they are.”
 That’s true appreciative joy.
 So, your heart can still be filled with boundless love and compassion and appreciative joy for all beings, all those who are very dear to you but, at the point of passing, they are released painlessly.
 ‘Suffering’ is the pain of clinging because we are all going to be separated from everything that is dear to us at some point in this life.
-Whether it is because they are taken from us first of whether we are separated from them through our own passing away.
+Whether it is because they are taken from us first or whether we are separated from them through our own passing away.

-“What do you know to be the truth?”
 Well, dying, this is one of the few things we absolutely know to be the truth, but we do struggle with that as an inevitable truth.
 It doesn’t mean that we should live in a morbid state of “Oh no, everything dear to me is going to be stripped away.”
 Rather, it means it should be the encouragement, the invitation to completely embrace what’s with you right now for what it is in the absolute knowledge that it won’t last forever, that it is a gift that appears in your life for a moment and will pass in time.

 There is nothing in this universe that lasts indefinitely.
 One of the great causes of suffering is clinging to the hope that we might be the only one, or those around us might be the only ones that will last indefinitely.
 It is a cause of great pain to be separated from that which is dear to you, but that is the pain that is part of life and every time we go through that it’s a rite of passage.